rodenacker/FormSpamPrevention/README.md

-# Form Spam Prevention: The Custom Tag Method
+# Stop Form Spam: The Custom Tag Method

 A reliable method to prevent spam bots from completing input, select and textarea fields and from submitting online forms (e.g. contact forms)